Paran-oid/STM32_SD_Card_Manager/README.md

 ## Contributing

 Pull requests are welcome!
-Preferably creation of an issue before-hand would be great too.
+Preferably the creation of an issue before-hand would be great too.

 ## License